Perspective | A year after Kobe Bryant’s death, the mourning and misery continue

 Time has only given us new people to grieve and new obstacles to overcome.
 The process is more complicated than usual.
 There’s no use predicting how long it will take.

 The shock lingers, perhaps because we keep getting shocked.
-At the time, it felt like Bryant’s death would shape the year.
-It proved to be a mere prelude to a barrage of complex suffering that defined the past 12 months and threatens all our futures in some way.
+At the time, it felt as though Bryant’s death would shape the year.
+It proved to be a mere prelude to a barrage of complex suffering that defined the past 12 months and threatens all of our futures in some way.

 On Tuesday, one year since the fiery crash, we remember a celebrity and sigh again about his heart-wrenching demise.
 Then the harshest realization comes to the surface: The Kobe Bryant tragedy was a beginning, and no one can be certain when this period of misery will end.